ucsb-cs24-f24/cs24-f24/_lab/lab06.md

 ```

 ## Files to complete

-* `movies.cpp, movies.h`: these files should contain any abstractions that you need to define.
+* `movies.cpp, movies.h`: These files should contain any abstractions that you need to define.
 	* We strongly discourage implementing any data structure available in the C++ STL from scratch.
 However, you are encouraged to think creatively about improving the running time efficiency of your solution and implement your own data structure if those provided in the STL are insufficient to meet your needs.
-* `main.cpp`: this file should read in the movies from input files and produce the expected output.
+* `main.cpp`: This file should read in the movies from input files and produce the expected output.
-* (Optional) `utilities.h` and `utilities.cpp`: you can place other helper functions, structs, and classes in these files.
+* (Optional) `utilities.h` and `utilities.cpp`: You can place other helper functions, structs, and classes in these files.

 ## Problem statement

 This assignment has three parts.
 You should **separate your algorithm for part 1 from your algorithm for part 2** because in part 3, you need to analyze the running time complexity of your solution to **part 2 only**.

 * In part 1, your task is to print all movie names and ratings (from the CSV file) in alphabetical order of movie name.
 * In part 2, you are given `m` prefixes of movie names.
 Your task is to find the movies whose names start with each prefix and find the highest-rated movie for each prefix.
 * In part 3, you will analyze the time and space complexity of your solution for part 2.

 ## Command-line arguments

 ```
 ./runMovies movieFilename prefixFilename
 ```